 Robo from Chrono Trigger is a prime example.
 When the player first meets him, Robo has no real emotion beyond a willingness to help.
 As the game progresses, you see Robo showing emotions, loyalty and a willingness to perform Heroic Sacrifices on several occasions.

-Fallout 3's The Replicated Man sidequest reveals that the Commonwealth have the technology to build those; they look perfectly human, can feel emotions and even have some flesh and blood.
+Fallout 3's The Replicated Man sidequest reveals that the Commonwealth have the technology to build these, called "Synths" (short for "synthetic human").
+They look perfectly human, can feel emotions and even have some flesh and blood.
 The only difference is in comportment: low-grade ones behave in a rather mechanical fashion while high-end ones are this trope in full effect.
 You're tasked to find a high-end one that ran away and is hiding in Rivet City.
 It's Harkness, the security chief.
 He isn't aware of it because Pinkerton gave him a Magic Plastic Surgery and a memory wipe to help him flee the Commonwealth.

 In Asura's Wrath, all the demi-gods are actually cybernetic in nature (including the even more human-like civilians).
 You wouldn't be able to tell, because aside from some facial markings, they look EXACTLY like humans.